HarryWill/Interactive-Tearable-Interface/README.md

 This project is currently on hiatus.
 Please message me if you have any questions.

 # To-Do List
+- Add copy of LCD display library to this repo
 - Fix issue of U shape arrangement, which device will be device 1?
 - Test sending and recieving with multiple devices
 - Limit range of infrared transmitters